-- Clotheslines shall be sited unobtrusively and away from public areas; - Solar water heaters are encouraged, but they must not be unduly visible from the primary road and be of a type that does not incorporate a water storage tank on the roof; - Air conditioners can cause nuisance noise for neighbours, and their location shall be selected to minimise disturbance.
+- Clotheslines shall be sited unobtrusively and away from public areas; - Solar water heaters & solar panels are encouraged, but they must not be unduly visible from the primary road, must be parallel to the roof (not on retractable mounts) and be of a type that does not incorporate a water storage tank on the roof: - Air conditioners can cause nuisance noise for neighbours, and their location shall be selected to minimise disturbance.
 Evaporative air conditioners shall be low profile, located below the ridge line of the roof and be of a neutral colour or match the roof colour.
 They must be located so as not to be unduly visible from the primary road frontage; - Antennae (including satellite dishes) must be located within the roof space or be positioned such that they will not be unduly visible from the primary road frontage.
 In particular satellite dishes shall be coloured in a professional manner to match the structure to which they are attached i.e. roof or wall; - Rainwater tanks shall be positioned at the side or rear of dwellings and screened from view.